 26 August 2017

-The only British woman ever to be awarded the Nobel Prize for Chemistry and the only woman to receive the Copley medal, Dorothy Hodgkin surpassed many expectations of what a ‘housewife’ should do in the 1900s.
+The only British woman ever to be awarded the Nobel Prize for Chemistry and the only woman to receive the Copley medal, Dorothy Hodgkin surpassed many expectations of what a ‘housewife’ should do in the mid-twentieth century.
 Her ground-breaking work led to the development of protein crystallography: one of the most powerful techniques in modern science.

 Born in Cairo in 1910, Hodgkin expressed an early interest in chemistry from age 10 when a family friend, living in Sudan allowed her to analyse and study some chemicals in his laboratory.
 From this initial love for the subject, Hodgkin went on to study chemistry at Oxford University, then later achieved her PhD at Cambridge – it was here that she discovered the technique that would shape her scientific career: crystallography.